cis-ds/course-site/content/notes/topic-modeling/index.md

 However, the statistic is somewhat meaningless on its own.
 The benefit of this statistic comes in comparing perplexity across different models with varying $k$s.
 The model with the lowest perplexity is generally considered the "best".

 Let's estimate a series of LDA models on the `r/jokes` dataset.
 Here I make use of `purrr` and the `map()` functions to iteratively generate a series of LDA models for the corpus, using a different number of topics in each model.^[Note that LDA can quickly become CPU and memory intensive as you scale up the size of the corpus and number of topics.
 Replicating this analysis on your computer may take a long time (i.e. minutes or even hours).
 It is very possible you may not be able to replicate this analysis on your machine.
-If so, you need to reduce the amount of text, the number of models, or offload the analysis to the [Research Computing Center](https://rcc.uchicago.edu/).]
+If so, you need to reduce the amount of text, the number of models, or offload the analysis to a high-performance computing cluster.]

 ```r